Rihay66/3Sisters-Documentation/Engine/Window/src/Window-GLFW.md

  * sets the window handle context which can be retrieved
  * the last parameter, const char*, gives the window a name which is optional
  * during initialization it calls additionalWindowOptions() and setUpOpenGL()
- * Overwriting is not recommended, however due note that runtime(), getDeltaTime(), setUpOpenGL() require GLFW to be initialized and have a created window handle context
+ * overwriting is not recommended, however due note that runtime(), getDeltaTime(), setUpOpenGL() require GLFW to be initialized and have a created window handle context
 ```cpp
 void func(){
 	// create a class object that inherits from Window